rhine59/OnTheEdge/EdgeDeviceLab.md

 Use what you have already learned to create, investigate and diagnose

 1. What are the new agreements established between the Edge Server and the Edge Device ?
-2. Why has my `smartcart-service` still running on my `device` ?
+2. Why is my `smartcart-service` no longer running on my `device` ?
 3. Why is the `battery-service` still running on my `device` ?

+### Building a new smartscale `service`

 For the sake of time, we are now going to create new service based on docker images that have already been loaded into DockerHub as below.
 You can find the detailed instruction on building a docker images for edge computing [here](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/CreateService.md#build-publish-your-hw)

 ![dockerhub images](images/2020/01/dockerhub-images.png)

-We will use one of these for our Edge service rather than spend the time creating new one.
+We will use the `scales` DockerHub image for our Edge service rather than spend the time creating new one.

 ### Build Edge service metadata